When, How to Prepare and e-file Form 1040NR or 1040NR-EZ?

 How Do I Prepare and File Form 1040NR or 1040NR-EZ?

-Though efile.com does not accept nonresident tax returns electronically, you can download and complete Form 1040NR or 1040NR-EZ in PDF format from this page.
+Though you cannot prepare and efile Form 1040NR or 1040NR-EZ on efile.com, you can download and complete Form 1040NR or 1040NR-EZ in PDF format from this page.
 Then, you can print it out, sign it, and mail it to the IRS.

 Where Do I Mail My Tax Return?